Willow Sculptures, Hedgerow Crafts

 The 'workshops and events' page details forth coming courses and camps, to be held in a beautiful rural location on the Dorset/ Somerset border.
 From one day sculpture and basketry classes to longer, more in depth experiences, all of the workshops concentrate on using natural materials which are abundant in the locality and do not rely on the use of fossil fuels.
 Private bookings, talks and demonstrations available.

-Kim Creswell first encountered the joy of working with willow over 25 years ago when living in a willow 'bender tent' which took root and inspired her to create living willow sculptures which live and breathe and grow.
+Kim Creswell first encountered the joy of working with willow nearly 30 years ago when living in a willow 'bender tent' which took root and inspired her to create living willow sculptures which live and breathe and grow.
 Kim then went on to create many willow sculpture designs and became a fore-runner in the willow sculpture industry.

 Kim is the originator of many, now established, willow sculpture techniques and patterns, helping a diverse range of people to start their own environmentally sensitive enterprises.